-The diagnosis of neurogenic pulmonary oedema is based on the occurrence of the oedema after a neurologic event/insult and on the exclusion of other plausible causes.
+The diagnosis of neurogenic pulmonary edema is based on the occurrence of edema after a neurologic event/insult and the exclusion of other plausible causes.

 It characteristically presents within minutes to hours following a neurologic insult and usually resolves within 72 hours.

-The exact pathophysiology of is unclear, but it generally thought to relate to an adrenergic response leading to increased pulmonary hydrostatic pressure and increased lung capillary permeability 2.
+The exact pathophysiology is unclear but is thought to be the result of an adrenergic response leading to increased pulmonary hydrostatic pressure and increased lung capillary permeability 2.